nham/math_notes/linear_systems.md

 c_{k} \end{bmatrix}
 $$

-Our strategy for ascertaining the above is to apply transforms to the equations that expose the solution set, making it easy to directly solve.
-For the transforms to be effective, they must not alter the solution set.
+Our strategy for determining the solution set will be to apply transforms to the coefficient matrix that 1) do not change the solution set, but that 2) yield a matrix whose solution set is easier to determine (preferably immediately evident, if possible).

-Actually, the equations themselves are a bit unwieldy, so we will not apply transformations directly to them, but rather to a representation of the equations, called the **augmented coefficient matrix**, which we form by appending one column to the coefficient matrix described above: the column of scalars from the right-hand side of the equations:
+Actually, applying transformations to the coefficient matrix will not do, as this would be modifying one side of the equations and not the other.
+We need to form the **augmented coefficient matrix**, which is obtained by adding one more column to the right of the above coefficient matrix.
+The entries of this column are the "right-hand sides" of the equations.

 $$
 \left[